mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### IPAddress

 Accessable IP address.
-Mutually exclusive with cidrBlock and awsSecurityGroup.
+Mutually exclusive with CIDRBlock and AwsSecurityGroup.

 _Required_: No